-Source: Triodos Investment Management, Bloomberg
+Source: Triodos Investment Management, Bloomberg.

-Note: excludes cash, fund performance gross of management fees & dividends
+Note: based on average weights, fund performance gross of management fees and dividends.

-Environmental footprint
+Environmental impact

 The carbon, water and waste footprints of the fund's portfolio, show the environmental performance of the portfolio companies' compared to the MSCI World Index.
 By publicly reporting these footprints, we aim to enhance the transparency of the financial industry about its impact on climate change and the environment and also to show the opportunities for the industry to accelerate the transition to a more sustainable economy.
 We consider these figures a result of the investment strategy, and not as a primary portfolio steering tool.
 The positive impact, i.e. the contribution to a sustainable future, derives from our seven transition themes (see theme allocation on page 1) and is not in scope here.